Sausagerrito/Rust-FDTDM/README.md

 ## TODO
 !!!
 Make domain and file names auto-config based on N.

 !!
-Change the data format from csv to binary

-!!
 Automate things such as clearing the data folder, running plot.py

 !
 Begin 2D